poxiest/CalendarApplication/CalendarApplication/res/README.md

 ### Creating Events

 ```
-create event --autoDecline <eventName> from <dateStringTtimeString> to <dateStringTtimeString>
+create event <eventName> from <dateStringTtimeString> to <dateStringTtimeString>
 ```

 Creates a single event in the calendar.
-The `--autoDecline` option is optional and indicates if the event should be rejected in case of a conflict.
+The event will be rejected in case of a conflict with exiting event.

 ### Creating Recurring Events